-Open the email and click the zoom link to launch the meeting.
+Open the email and click the Zoom link to launch the meeting.

-Adjust camera and sound to “test”
+Adjust camera and sound to “test”.

 Arrange seating for maximum visibility.

-Provider to preemptively screen their schedules for the need for vitals and notify MA if some absolutely needs vitals for the appointment (e.g: alpha agonists)
+Provider is to preemptively screen their schedules for the need for vitals and then notify the MA if some absolutely need vitals for the appointment (e.g.: alpha agonists).

-Front staff/MA to notify patient upon check-in that the provider is available via tele and escort them to the office where the provider is online.
+Front staff/MA is to notify patient upon check-in that the provider is available via tele and escort them to the office where the provider is online.

-Provider to complete the visit as usual and give clear return instructions to patients.
+Provider is to complete the visit as usual and give clear return instructions to the patient.

-For cases needing attending staffing see staffing document
+For cases needing attending staffing, see staffing document.

-Provider may contact front staff via skype for business if the office needs cleaning (e.g: pt visibly coughing etc)
+Provider may contact front staff via Skype for Business if the office needs cleaning (e.g.: patient is visibly coughing etc.).